The Conservative Caucus: Taxes/IRS

 TCC favors abolishing the income tax and replacing it with a low revenue tariff.
 This would eliminate the need for the Internal Revenue Service.

 Social issues

 TCC is strongly anti-abortion and opposes gay marriage.
 It favors school prayer and championed former Alabama Supreme Court Chief Justice Roy Moore for his stance favoring the display of the Ten Commandments.

 Conservative Roundtable

 Conservative Roundtable was a nationally broadcast weekly conservative television program produced by The Conservative Caucus beginning in 1991.
 Each episode featured Howard Phillips conducting "in-depth interviews of key news makers, including authors, members of Congress, candidates for office, policy experts, inventors and academics".

 By 2004, over 400 episodes had aired on television across the country.
-The show continued until 2012, when Howard Phillips stepped down from the Conservative Caucus due to health reasons.
+The show continued until 2012, when Howard Phillips stepped down from the Conservative Caucus for health reasons.
 The show's producer, Art Harman, commented that during the show's two decades in production it had reached "20 million households on 125 cable channels nationwide".